afrantisak/switch/README.md

 How many times have you wished you could `switch` on a string?
-Now you can:
+Now you can, albeit with slighly adjusted syntax:
 ```
 Switch(pstr).
 Case("apple", []()